- Do Kids That Cook Grow Up to be Healthier Adults?

 All the data were adjusted to make sure that age, sex, race, and socioeconomic status were not factors.

-Teens Who Can Cook Eat Less Fast Food as Adults – And More Vegetables!
+Kids That Cook Eat Less Fast Food as Adults – And More Vegetables!

 Ten years later, when the participants were now in their 30s (“real adults!”), they received surveys again, and over 1,100 data points were collected.

 The survey participants shared how often they ate fast food in a week and could choose any number between 1 and 7+.
 They were divided into two groups – those who at fast food 1 or 2 times a week and those who ate more than that.
 The groups were about equal size!

 How did perceived cooking skills as young adults impact eating habits in adults?

 - “Very adequate” cooking skills, which about 25% of the participants reported, meant they were 3x more likely to prepare a meal with vegetables most days once they reached their 30s.

 - Even “adequate” cooking skills, which the majority of young adults perceived in themselves, resulted in eating 3+ servings of vegetables in their 30s and less fast food.

 - It affected families too!
 Of those who had kids in their 30s, basically, anyone who knew how to cook as a young adult was more likely to have family meals, eat less fast food, and find it easier to prepare meals.

 What is possibly MOST interesting is what had no effect on healthy eating for adults: pretty much every habit they had as teens other than knowing how to cook.

 It didn’t matter how healthy their family of origin ate, how much soda they drank in high school and college, their own weight, and even how much healthy food was available in their homes between the ages of 18-23.